Improve your early years practice

 Here's how to crunch the numbers.
 We'll focus on the scale of a single day of care.

-Now that we have a better idea of how to understand your occupancy, what can we actually do with all this data?
+Now that we have a better idea of how to understand your nursery occupancy, what can we actually do with all this data?

 The best thing about past occupancy data is that you already have it ready to use from your registers and your child plans.
 In a perfect world, it’s better to work off a plan here rather than a register, as you can look at vacant places rather than just attendance records, including holidays and sickness.

 The best thing about having records going back in time is that you can make comparisons year on year.
 Are there certain times of the year that are always quiet?
-Many nurseries are quiet towards the end of summer as pupils prepare to move onto big school, for example.
-Most nurseries tend to be quieter on Mondays and Fridays too.

 While understanding past data can be useful, projecting your occupancy rate going forward is where the real benefit lies.
 It's one thing to know what happened — but it's even better to know what will happen.

-This goes beyond FTE, and toward more advanced methods of using your data to boost enrolments.
+This goes beyond FTE, and toward more advanced methods of using your data to boost enrollments.
 By accurately projecting based on plans rather than just predicting using past data, you have a much more precise framework to work around.
 Yes, it can be slightly more difficult to collect this data, but it’s worth it.

 These forecasts can give you a clear insight into things like: